mrtuxa/archdevel-docker/README.md

+[//]: <> (Dockerfile version: 0.1)
+[//]: <> (git repo:  )

 # Archdevel Docker

-This Repo contains a Dockerfile for a Dockercontainer building ArchLinux Packages without having ArchLinux installed.
+This Repo is for building a Dockercontainer building ArchLinux Packages without having ArchLinux installed.

 Its based on [archlinux/base](https://hub.docker.com/r/archlinux/base) and installing some important package for building archlinux packages.

 If you found issues or have improvements you can open an issue at the github repository.

+You'll find the Dockerfile at (https://github.com/TheRojam/archdevel-docker)